 Visit our Edible Row along the north side exterior of the fence.
 Help yourselves to berries and other edibles.

-The large bed outside of the garden will become a demonstration bed showing what can be done in a small space by building add-ons and following guidelines of companion planting.
-All produce from this bed will be placed in the farm stand for neighbors to take.
+• The Demo Bed is a large bed behind the shed showing what can be done in small spaces by building add-ons and following companion planting guidelines.
+All produce from this bed is placed in the farm stand for neighbors to take.
+A U-Pick plan is being designed.

-A group of Advocate Gardeners will be planting native perennials and annuals for a Cut Flower Project.
-They will create flower arrangements to place in the farm stand for the taking and will give flowers to neighbors who are going through a rough time.
-A process for implementing this project is being developed.
+• A group of Advocate Gardeners are expanding the spaces for native perennials and annuals for the Cut Flower Project.
+They create flower arrangements to place in the farm stand for the taking and to deliver to neighbors going through rough times.

-Loey Rotchford will host “Mindful Thursdays” held the 1st & 3rd Thursday of each month starting @ 5:30.
-Those interested will meet @ the benches to take part in companionable silence/journaling.
-An option to talk and then walk the neighborhood will follow.
-First event is May 1st.
+• “Mindful Thursdays” is held the 1st & 3rd Thursday of each month starting @ 5:30.
+It is hosted by a member of the Friends of the Garden group.
+Those interested meet @ the benches to take part in companionable silence/journaling.
+An option to talk and then walk the neighborhood follows.
+Start date is to be determined.

 Get Involved!